-The Great Lakes and the St. Lawrence River are waterways that link our landlocked state to the Atlantic Ocean nearly 2,700 miles away.
-Grain, iron ore and coal make up 91 percent of cargo leaving Duluth Seaway Port for faraway places.
-Field crops and forest products also move through the port each year.
+In 1959 Duluth became a world port with the opening of the St. Lawrence Seaway.
+The Great Lakes and the St. Lawrence River now linked our landlocked state to the Atlantic Ocean nearly 2,700 miles away.
+Today grain, iron ore and coal make up more than 90 percent of total Duluth Seaway Port commerce.
+The governor used water from the seven seas to christen the opening of the Seaway.
+Name the seven seas!